The Joys of House Sitting

 Here’s how to find a house sitting placement.

 1) Join a House Sitting Organisation – There are many websites that put house sitters in touch with house owners for a small annual fee.
-We have had most luck with Mind My House but are also members of House Carers.
+We are members of Mind My House and Trusted Housesitters and have also tried House Carers.

 2 ) Create a Good Profile – Write a detailed profile about yourself and why you’d be a good house sitter.
 Make sure to include details of any previous experience looking after houses or pets.
 I think linking to our blog helps as owners can read a lot more about us there.
 We also link to our couchsurfing profile as it has references from strangers who have hosted us in their homes.